-Media appearances in which Sherry Turkle discusses her new book, Alone Together: Why we expect more from technology and less from each other (NY: Basic Books, January 2011), as well as her research in general :
+Media appearances and interviews in which Sherry Turkle discusses her books, as well as her research in general :

 TED Radio Hour (NPR) – “Are We Plugged-In, Connected, but Alone?”
 (March 15, 2013).
 With Guy Raz.
 “Sherry Turkle looks at how technology redefines human connection and what we expect from each other.” http://www.npr.org/2013/02/25/172900833/do-we-need-humans

 Weekend Edition Sunday (NPR) – “’We Need to Talk’: Missed Connections with Hyperconnectivity” (February 10, 2013).
 Sherry Turkle tells Rachel Martin “We all get to keep our phones and love our phones, but now that we’re into a more mature use of the technology, we also need to be able to say, ‘For this conversation, we need to talk.’” http://www.npr.org/2013/02/10/171490660/we-need-to-talk-missed-connections-with-hyper-connectivity

 Fresh Air with Terry Gross (NPR) -- "In Turkle's interviews with adults and teenagers, she found people of all ages are drawn to their devices for a similar reason: 'What is so seductive about texting, about keeping that phone on, about that little red light on the BlackBerry, is you want to know who wants you'" (October 18, 2012).